zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-google.md

 Calmed down.

 [APZ 93.5] (# apz93.5) # apz93.5 .ref .apz} "or has a soul
-Will not be. ”Atta is the divine view that it does not exist, that there is no soul It's not.
+Will not be.
+"Atta is the divine view that it does not exist, that there is no soul It's not.
 There is no soul-searching.
 The soul goes not There is no redemption for anyone who has no redemption.
 To someone No grape, he has no take.
 Takes, beyond the two redemptions